airacingtech/hri-safe-remote-control-system/hri_safety_sense/README.md

 sudo udevadm trigger
 ```

-A second way is to figure out the port manually, and modify permissions to port:
+A second way is to figure out the port manually, and modify the permissions to the port:
 ```
 sudo chmod 666 <port>
 ```